lombocska/role-based-access-control-example/README.md

 ## IMPROVEMENTS POSSIBILITY

-- authorization test had to be disabled, because thymeleaf template was unserializable
+- [ ] authorization test had to be disabled, because thymeleaf template was unserializable
-- tracing
+- [ ] tracing (sleuth)
-- service discovery?
-- maven wrapper
-- dockerfile run with account not default
+- [ ] dockerfile run with account not default
+- [ ] ELK stack for logging
+- [ ] publish to docker hub via github actions
+- [ ] prometheus metrics for failed, succeeded login attempts